Informationen in Deutsch

 In around 1996, with the help of the UK support group, Dr. Warne worked up his Notes for Parents/Patients on AIS into a proper booklet, titled Complete Androgen Insensitivity Syndrome, which was published in 1997 and is available from the UK support group (see Group Literature).
 It forms a companion volume to his 1989 publication, Your Child with Congenital Adrenal Hyperplasia.

 After starting AISSG Australia, Mary, and then Jocelyn (who took over when Mary retired from group work due to ill health) collaborated closely with Dr. Warne, with occasional joint meetings being organised (RCH together with AISSG and other local support groups).
 In late January 2000, a new member joined the Australian group and took over the running of the group as an organisation that became independent from the UK and the consortium of groups represented on this web site.
-The Australian group then started its own newsletter (dAISy) instead of distributing the UK group's newsletter (ALIAS) in Australia.
+The Australian group then started its own newsletter (dAISy) rather than distributing the UK group's newsletter (ALIAS) in Australia.
 In Sept 2006 collaborative working resumed between the consortium and the Australian group.

 In 2003, Dr. Warne published an appraisal of his experience with support groups in Australia (Warne G. L: Support Groups for CAH and AIS in The Endocrinologist, special issue, Vol. 13 (3), pp 175-178, May/June 2003).